plamarque/sphinx-poc/docs/GettingStarted/Activity/Microblog.rst

 To insert an image in your text message/comment, follow these steps:

-Click on the Insert Image button |image13| to open the Select image form.
+1. Click on the Insert Image button |image13| to open the Select image form.

 |image14|

 You have four options:

--  Drop an image: drag and drop an image from your computer.
+-  **Drop an image**: drag and drop an image from your computer.
 A progress bar will appear to indicate the upload progress.

    |image15|